 The department is made up of the following areas:

 All patients are registered in the department upon their arrival in the smart purpose-built reception area at the entrance to the building.
+The new waiting room, opened in 2021, has increased the capacity almost five-fold, leading to a much better experience for patients and visitors.

 The Emergency Room has four fully equipped bays to provide emergency care for patients requiring resuscitation or urgent intervention.
 It also has X-ray facilities and a designated paediatric resuscitation bay.